patel0ankur/cdk_docs/CDK Basics/OOP.md

       deployDatabase(dynamoDb);
       deployDatabase(rdsDb);
-      ```

    In this AWS CDK example:

-      * IDatabase is an interface representing a generic database.
+   * IDatabase is an interface that defines a generic database.
-      * DynamoDbDatabase and RdsDatabase are classes that implement this interface, representing    specific database types.
+   * DynamoDbDatabase and RdsDatabase are classes that implement this interface, representing specific types of databases.
-      * The deployDatabase function can handle any database object that implements IDatabase, showcasing    polymorphism.
+   * The deployDatabase function can work with any database object that implements IDatabase, demonstrating polymorphism.

-      Through these examples, you can see how polymorphism allows for flexibility and reusability in    code, enabling the same function to work with objects of different classes as long as they adhere    to a common interface or class structure.
-This principle is a cornerstone of efficient and    scalable object-oriented design.
+   These examples illustrate how polymorphism provides flexibility and reusability in code.
+It allows the same function to handle objects of different classes, as long as they follow a common interface or class structure.
+This principle is fundamental to efficient and scalable object-oriented design.

 **3. Constructors and the super Method**